 New Zealand Information

 Working abroad sounds like an adventure to many people.
 However, job search in New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation - it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to find an employment in New Zealand.
+You will experience problems that probably did not even come to your mind when you decided to find employment in New Zealand.

-Do not take too lightly the influence a work in New Zealand can have on the effect of your adventure!
+Do not take too lightly the influence work in New Zealand can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to New Zealand are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.